 Both parties provided the Board with sales comparables in their submissions, including sales from the "Beltline" market area that the Board found were not comparable to the subject.
-Of the 7 sales of Class B downtown office buildings between 2006 and 2008, two were in the DT1 net rent zone, and exhibited capitalization rates of 8.36% (Apr 2007 sale) and 7.25% (Mar 2008 sale) calculated from typical market rents and vacancies at the time, as per MGB BO 145/07 (Exhibit C1 pages 74-76).
+Of the 7 sales of Class B downtown office buildings between 2006 and 2008, two were in the DT1 net rent zone, and exhibited capitalization rates of 8.36% (Apr 2007 sale) and 7.25% (Mar 2008 sale) calculated from typical market rents and vacancies at the time, as per MGB BO 145/07 (Exhibit C1 pages 108-111).
+The Respondent's capitalization rate analysis at page 160 of R1 was given little weight as the basis of deriving the capitalization rates via "stabilized" net operating income is not the methodology used in applying capitalization rates in the preparation of the assessments.

-The Respondent submitted a chart indicating the capitalization rates applied to various classes of offices for the current and prior assessment, as well as three, third party Q2 capitalization rate summaries indicating current valuation date capitalization rates ranging from a low of 8.0% to 9.25% (Exhibit R1 pg 95).
-For Class B offices a rate of 8.0% was applied in the preparation of the current subject assessment, from 7.5% in the previous year, and the rationale for the selected capitalization rate was set out on pages 96 and 97.
+The Respondent submitted a chart indicating the capitalization rates applied to various classes of offices for the current and prior assessment, as well as three, third party Q2 capitalization rate summaries indicating current valuation date capitalization rates ranging from a low of 8.0% to 9.25% (Exhibit R1 pg 108).
+For Class B offices a rate of 8.0% was applied in the preparation of the current subject assessment, from 7.5% in the previous year, and the rationale for the selected capitalization rate was set out on page 109.

 The Board is mindful of the fact that the Assessor is obligated to determine an appropriate capitalization rate in the absence of any recent sales activity, and as with any subjective criteria, the Board is prepared to allow considerable latitude in that regard.
-The Board generally accepts the considerations set out on pages 96 and 97 of Exhibit R1, however in light of the significant amount of sublease vacancy in the market, the evidence of approximately 3 million sq.ft. of new office space currently under construction and coming on the market in the near future, the evident decline in typical market rents prior to and subsequent to the valuation date, (all of which appear to confirm that that the office market has changed direction since the 2007 and 2008 office sales); the selection of a capitalization rate at the lowest end of the range at 8%, appears to be very aggressive.
+The Board generally accepts the considerations set out on page 109 of Exhibit R1, however in light of the significant amount of sublease vacancy in the market, the evidence of approximately 3 million sq.ft. of new office space currently under construction and coming on the market in the near future, the evident decline in typical market rents prior to, and subsequent to the valuation date, (all of which appear to confirm that that the office market has changed direction since the 2007 and 2008 office sales); the selection of a capitalization rate at the lowest end of the range at 8%, appears to be very aggressive.